-D. Employees Required To Work A Holiday: Any employee who might be required to work on any of the above holidays shall be compensated at overtime rates in accordance with Overtime Sections in this Agreement.
+- C. If A Holiday Falls On A Weekend: For shift employees, if a holiday falls on Saturday, then the previous Friday is to be taken.
+If a holiday falls on Sunday, then the following Monday is to be taken. - D. Employees Required To Work A Holiday: Any non-shift employee who is required to work on any of the above holidays shall be compensated at overtime rates in accordance with the Overtime sections in this Agreement.
 If a holiday falls on an employee's regular day off, he/she shall be entitled to equivalent time off at a later date.